-Micro windbelt generator is the cheapest and easiest DIY project ever.
-Even with its very limited output capacity, small windbelt can be used in situations where other wind generators would normally fail or give no usefull power output.
-Especially on camping or sailing, windbelt generator can recharge your batteries, cell phone, ipod, radio, small LEDs and much more.
+Micro wind belt generator is probably the cheapest and easiest DIY project ever.
+Even with its very limited output capacity, small windbelt can be used in situations where other wind generators would normally fail or give no useful power output.
+Especially on camping or sailing, wind-belt generator can recharge your portable radio, iPod, batteries, cell phone, small LED flashlight and much more.
 Micro windbelt is made using parts worth less than $5, which makes this windmill extremely cost effective!
 Price can be even lower in case you have an old VHS video tape, small magnet and transformer coil nearby.

-When it is windy outside, our small wind-belt generator produces electric energy sufficient for LED light or to charge batteries.
-Application is virtually limitless, we have attached USB female connector (with stabilized voltage 5V) to wind generator which makes it possible to connect all modern mobile devices (Ipod, MP3 player, HTC phone…) that usually charge via USB port.
+When it is windy outside, our small wind-belt generator produces electric energy sufficient for LED light or for battery charging.
+Practical application is virtually limitless, we have attached a standard USB female connector (with voltage stabilized @ 5Volts) onto wind generator and made it possible to connect all modern mobile devices (Ipod, MP3 player, smart phone…) which usually charge via USB port.

 First, we have gathered all necessary parts for our micro wind generator.
-An old VHS videotape which will be used as a membrane (Picture 1), two small neodymium magnets taken from fridge-magnet souvenirs or from PC HDD (Picture 2), and finally coils – Picture 3.
+An old VHS videotape which will be used as a membrane (Picture 1), two small neodymium magnets taken from from PC HDD (Picture 11) or from fridge-magnet souvenirs (Picture 2), and finally isolated copper wire coils – Picture 3.
 You need to fix the magnet(s) onto a (VHS) tape using glue.
-When a magnet moves in and out of a coil of wire, electrical current flows through the wire, and therefore windbelt generates electricity.
+When a magnet moves beside a coil, electrical current is generated and flows through the wire, therefore windbelt starts to generate electricity.

-If you want to use wind generator to supply LED lights, or to charge batteries there is no need for some complicated electronics at the output.
+If you want to use wind generator to supply LED lights, or to charge batteries there is no need for some hi-tech or complicated electronic circuit at the output.
 In case you want to charge batteries only, you can use very simple rectifier circuit (Picture 4).
-If you want to charge USB powered devices then you also need a small voltage regulator in addition to rectifier circuit (Pictures 5, 6 and 7), two neodymium magnets and two coils (connected serial) on the windbelt.
+If you want to charge USB powered devices then you also need a small voltage regulator in addition to rectifier circuit (Pictures 5, 6 and 7), two neodymium magnets and two coils (connected in series) on the windbelt.

 Electronic components should be soldered according to schematic diagrams shown below.
 Wires coming out of the coil(s) should be connected to rectifier diodes (Picture 7).